yastn/yastn/docs/source/mps/generate.rst

 Creating MPS/MPO tensors with Generator
 =======================================

-:class:`yast.tn.mps.Generator` automatizes creation of MPS and MPO.
+:class:`yastn.tn.mps.Generator` automatizes creation of MPS and MPO.
-Given a set of local (on-site) operators, i.e. :class:`yast.operators.Spin12` or :class:`yast.operators.SpinlessFermions`, one can build both the states and operators.
+Given a set of local (on-site) operators, i.e. :class:`yastn.operators.Spin12` or :class:`yastn.operators.SpinlessFermions`, one can build both the states and operators.
 The MPS/MPO can be given as a LaTeX-like expression.

-.. autoclass:: yast.tn.mps.Generator
+.. autoclass:: yastn.tn.mps.Generator
 	:members: random_seed, I, random_mps, random_mpo

 MPS/MPOs from LaTex